prebuild/node-gyp-build/README.md

 }
 ```

-Then in your `index.js`, instead of using the [bindings module](https://www.npmjs.com/package/bindings) use `node-gyp-build` to load your binding.
+Then in your `index.js`, instead of using the [`bindings`](https://www.npmjs.com/package/bindings) module use `node-gyp-build` to load your binding.

 ``` js
 var binding = require('node-gyp-build')(__dirname)
 ```

-If you do these two things and bundle prebuilds [prebuildify](https://github.com/prebuild/prebuildify) your native module will work for most platforms
+If you do these two things and bundle prebuilds with [`prebuildify`][prebuildify] your native module will work for most platforms
 without having to compile on install time AND will work in both node and electron without the need to recompile between usage.

 Users can override `node-gyp-build` and force compiling by doing `npm install --build-from-source`.